somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 <img width=640 src="./fig/histgram_failed_samples.png"/>

-Compare to numbers of training data, the failed classes don't seem to have enough training data.
+Compare to the numbers of the training data, classes that have many failure don't seem to have enough training data as below.

 <img width=640 src="./fig/histgram_failed_samples_and_trainingdata.png"/>